nordeck/jitsi-multiple-ui/README.md

 See [index.html](https://github.com/jitsi/jitsi-meet/blob/master/index.html) for
 the original copy.

-The index page determines most of the runtime features by including some config files (_such as `config.js`, `interface_config.js`, etc._) into itself.
-Customize the index pages according to the needs.
+The index page sets most of the runtime features by including some config files (_such as `config.js`, `interface_config.js`, etc._) into itself.
+Customize the index pages according to needs.
 For example set custom config files in it.

 Check [custom index pages](docs/custom-index-pages.md) for more info.